conda/conda-docs/docs/source/building/spec.rst

 or a space-separated list of ``placeholder``, ``mode``, ``path``, where ``placeholder`` is the build or placeholder prefix, ``mode`` is either ``text`` or ``binary``, and ``path`` is the relative path of the file to be updated.
-For instance, on Linux or OSX
+For instance, on Linux or OS X

 ::